VikashChauhan51/seleniumUI/README.md

-# seleniumUI
+# seleniumUI Core
-selenium automation with c# sample
+selenium cross browser and multiple language automation testing framework with c# Core sample.
+## Chrome Browser
+Your system must have chrome broswer with version 77.